Information for Prospective Students

 • Specific thoughts or questions about one of my papers.

-• Questions about how the application process works, or a question that isn’t already answered on my web site about how I work with students.
+• Questions about how the application process works, or a question that isn’t already answered on my website about how I work with students.

 • What projects I am recruiting students to work on (although for Fall 2024, this information is already on this page).